WHO eyes vaccine trial for Ebola-hit DR Congo - Nigeria Today

 In addition to waiting for an official invitation from Kinshasa, there are a number of logistical challenges to rolling out a trial.

-For starters, the vaccine needs to be stored at -80 degrees Celsius (-112 degrees Fahrenheit), which could be more than tricky in Likati, which is 1,300 kilometres (930 miles) from the capital.
+For starters, the vaccine needs to be stored at minus 80 degrees Celsius (minus 112 degrees Fahrenheit), which could be more than tricky in Likati, which is 1,300 kilometres (900 miles) from the capital.

 “As you can imagine, in an area without telecommunications, without road access, without large-scale electrification, this is going to be an enormous challenge,” Salama said.